correctness-workshop/2017/index.md

 As the complexity of future architectures, algorithms, and applications in HPC increases, the ability to fully exploit exascale systems will be limited without correctness.
 With the continuous use of HPC software to advance scientific and technological capabilities, novel techniques and practical tools for software correctness in HPC are invaluable.

-The goal of the Correntness Workshop is to bring together researchers and developers to present and discuss novel ideas to address the problem of correctness in HPC.
+The goal of the Correctness Workshop is to bring together researchers and developers to present and discuss novel ideas to address the problem of correctness in HPC.
 The workshop will feature contributed papers and invited talks in this area.

 ----
 ### <a class="anchor" name="topics">Workshop Topics</a>